Understanding Personal Injury Laws in Washington State

 What is a personal injury claim?

 A personal injury is an injury that happened because of another person’s negligent or purposeful actions.
 It can be harmful to the body or to the mind.
 You may have physical injuries, mental or psychological injuries, or even changes in your behavior after an accident.
 A personal injury means that you have a legal claim, or lawsuit, against that person.
 It is important to remember that you can only sue someone if that person acted with a liable mental state like negligence or purpose.
 Unfortunately, sometimes an accident is truly an accident.
 In those cases, you get hurt and cannot sue.
-Because of the tricky nature of figuring out when an injury can result in a lawsuit, we always recommend asking an attorney for their opinion on the case.
+Because of the tricky nature of figuring out when an injury can result in a lawsuit, we always recommend asking an attorney for their opinion.

 For a free legal consultation, call (725) 900-9000